YodaBotOS/spotify-genre-sorter/README.md

 All credits go to him for making this amazing repo possible.

+# A live demo:
+A live demo of this project is available [here](https://playlist.openrobot.xyz/grouped).
+The original version of that playlist is [proguy's playlist](https://playlist.openrobot.xyz/all).

 # Setup:
 The below steps assumed you already have fulfilled the following requirements:
 - You have installed Python3.10 or above with pip in your computer.